Cykooz/libheif-rs/README.md

 the `Cargo.toml` of crates in the dependency tree.

-PS: I tried build `libheif` for Windows, but `libheif-rs` tests filed because `libheif` does not have any encoder plugins available.
+PS: I tried build `libheif` for Windows, but `libheif-rs` tests filed because `libheif` doesn't have any encoder plugins available.

 ## Examples